 Virtual Reality, Eye-Tracking, and Pedestrian Safety: Where Do Pedestrians Look Before They Cross?
 To determine where child pedestrians really look before they cross the street, CIRP researchers recently conducted a one-of-a-kind pilot study with colleagues from Villanova University.
 They employed a virtual pedestrian crossing environment to explore how eye-tracking technology could be used to evaluate children’s behavior and point of view before crossing.

-Their findings, recently presented as a poster at the Biomedical Engineering Society Annual Meeting, will be published by the Transportation Research Board in January 2019.
+Their findings, recently presented as a poster at the Biomedical Engineering Society Annual Meeting, were published by the Transportation Research Board in January 2019.
 Ultimately, the researchers hope that their work in developing this human factors methodology will pave the way for future studies to reveal trends in how visual focus patterns can predict crossing behavior and safety.

-Read a blog post about the research.
+Read a blog post about Human Factors research.